Rivière-Verte Parish, New Brunswick

-Rivière-Verte is a civil parish in Madawaska County, New Brunswick, Canada.
+Rivière-Verte ([ʁivjɛʁ vɛʁt]) is a geographic parish in Madawaska County, New Brunswick, Canada.

 For governance purposes it is divided between the city of Edmundston, the town of Vallée-des-Rivières, and the Northwest rural district, all of which are members of the Northwest Regional Service Commission.

 Before the 2023 governance reforms, the village of Rivière-Verte included what is now part of Edmundston, while the parish outside the village formed the local service district of the parish of Rivière-Verte.

 Origin of name

 The parish probably takes its name from the Green River, a tributary of the Saint John River, which takes its name from the colour of its water.

 History

 Rivière-Verte was erected in 1920 from Saint-Basile Parish.